bbc/tams/docs/adr/decisions/0011-random-storage-object-ids.md

 * Option 1: Use the current segmentation strategy
 * Option 2a: Each request returns new object IDs
 * Option 2b: Each request only returns storage segments with media unavailable
-* Option 3: Each request returns new object IDs and doesn't prescribed storage segments
+* Option 3: Each request returns new object IDs and doesn't prescribe storage segments
 * Option 4: TAMS provides segmentation hints

 ## Decision Outcome